Sputnik Opinion

 “On the other hand, piracy has to be dealt with using a firm hand.
 The Indian Navy is perhaps the only navy that has taken strong and decisive actions against pirate attacks and piracy threats ever since piracy became prevalent in the Gulf of Aden and the Somali coast in 2008.
 It has been largely due to the Indian Navy's efforts that the 'high-risk area' in the Arabian Sea was reduced and kept to manageable limits and trade through the region has continued to flow,” Dasgupta stressed.

-Meanwhile, another former Indian Navy officer and author Manan Bhatt highlighted the Indian Navy's active role in countering drug smuggling in the Arabian Sea and the Indian Ocean region.
+Meanwhile, another Indian Navy veteran and author Manan Bhatt highlighted the Indian Navy's active role in countering drug smuggling in the Arabian Sea and the Indian Ocean region.

 Recently, the Indian Naval Ship Talwar, operating under the Combined Maritime Forces (CMF), seized 940 kg of drugs, including methamphetamines, hash, and heroin, from a dhow in the Arabian Sea.